facinetm14/web102_prework/README.md

 The following **optional** features are implemented:

-* [ x ] search a game by its name through the search form!
+* [ ] search a game by its name through the search form!

 ## Video Walkthrough